BeskarDev/nexus-rpg/docs/01-basic-rules/01-how-to-roll.md

 ## Dice Checks

 Dice Checks are all dice rolls which aren’t considered skill tests and are referenced as “checks” in the rules.
 Dice Checks normally include a single die against a static TN.

-For example, you must succeed on a Durability check when your weapon is about to be damaged.
-You roll your weapons durability die (d6 for a mundane weapon).
-On a 3+, your weapon doesn’t get damaged.
+Anytime the rules ask you to make a check of some kind (i.e. Durability or Supply), you roll the associated die and compare the result to the possible outcomes for that kind of check.

+### Durability Checks

+You must roll a Durability check, when some item you are wearing, carrying, or wielding is at the risk of being damaged.
+Each item has a corresponding Durability die based on it’s material or size.
+If nothing else is mentioned for an item, it is always assumed to have a d6 Durability die.

+If you roll a 1 or a 2 with your Durability check, a normal item get’s damaged or an already damaged item becomes destroyed.
+For more details, see the Weapon & Armor Properties section.
+You can attempt to repair damaged or destroyed items, as described in the Downtime section.

+### Supply Checks

+Your Supplies are general stocks of useful items, such as provisions, light sources, or common materials.
+Whenever you have to make a Supply check, the die depends on how much Supply of that kind you have left.
+If you roll a 1 or a 2, the Supply’s die size decreases by one step or you use up all of your remaining Supply, if it already was at a d4.
+See more under Supply in the Items section.

+### Individual Checks

 Some checks don’t require a target number to succeed, but instead have different outcomes based on the result.
 For example, you roll a d6 when **frightened**.
 On a 1, you cower in fear and can’t act or move.
 On a 2-5, you simply run away from the source of your fear.
 On a 6, you can act normally, but suffer a bane on all skill rolls.